Patterns of Nonlinear Opinion Formation on Networks: Introduction

-The engineering literature on distributed opinion dynamics typically associates formation of opinions to the spectral properties of the Laplacian matrix of the network graph.
-In linear consensus protocols the governing equations take on the structure of the graph Laplacian, and consensus is achieved as the group's opinions converge to its kernel \cite{OlfatiSaber2004}.
-Analogous distributed Laplacian schemes are considered with antagonistic (i.e., signed) interconnections in, e.g., \cite{Altafini2013,Liu2017,shi2019dynamics}.
+The engineering literature on distributed opinion dynamics typically associates formation of opinions in continuous time to the spectral properties of the Laplacian matrix of the network graph.
+In linear consensus protocols, the governing equations take on the structure of the graph Laplacian, and consensus is achieved as opinions converge to its kernel \cite{OlfatiSaber2004}.
+Analogous distributed Laplacian schemes are considered with antagonistic (signed) interconnections in, e.g., \cite{Altafini2013,Liu2017,shi2019dynamics}.
 When graphs are structurally balanced, i.e., when the signed graph Laplacian has a zero eigenvalue \cite{Altafini2013}, such schemes give rise to clustered disagreement on the network.
-A nonlinear model of distributed consensus formation with saturated network interactions studied in \cite{AF-VS-NEL:15a,Gray2018,Fontan2018} also relies on Laplacian-like structure of the governing equations, with each agent weighting its opinion state based on its in-degree on the network graph.
-In fact, linearization of this model about the unopinionated zero equilibrium yields a linear Laplacian consensus dynamic.
+A nonlinear model of distributed consensus formation with saturated network interactions studied in \cite{AF-VS-NEL:15a,fontan2017multiequilibria,Gray2018,Abara2018,Fontan2018} also relies on Laplacian-like structure of the governing equations, with each agent weighting its opinion state based on its in-degree on the network graph.
+Linearization of this model about the unopinionated state yields linear Laplacian consensus dynamics.

-In contrast to this body of work, we study opinion dynamics of homogeneous agents with governing equations that do not in general follow a Laplacian structure.
+We study opinion dynamics of homogeneous agents with governing equations that do not necessarily have a Laplacian structure.
 We show how spectral properties of the {\em adjacency matrix} of the underlying graph, rather than those of its Laplacian, play a key role in characterizing the opinion formation process.
-The greatest and smallest eigenvalues of the adjacency matrix determine if nonzero opinions form, and their associated eigenspaces select the sign and relative magnitude of resultant opinions on the network.
-With the addition of dynamics on an attention parameter, the eigenvectors of the adjacency matrix determine which agents in the group are maximally sensitive to external inputs.
-We show how this sensitivity can be used to trigger opinion cascades on a network.
+In \cite{fontan2017multiequilibria} the spectral properties of the adjacency matrix are tied to a necessary and sufficient condition for existence of multi-stable consensus equilibria.
+However, unlike our model, the model in \cite{fontan2017multiequilibria} relies on a Laplacian structure, and so the dynamics do not inherit the full symmetry properties of the network graph.
+For our model, we show that the largest and smallest eigenvalues of the adjacency matrix determine if nonzero opinions form, and the associated eigenspaces select the sign and relative magnitude of resultant opinions on the network.
+With the addition of dynamics on an attention parameter, the eigenvectors also determine which agents in the group are maximally sensitive to inputs.
+We illustrate how this can be used to trigger opinion cascades.